Cap and Gown Ordering Information

 No stoles, clerical, or society insignia may be worn on the robe or around your neck.
 Only DBU honor medals (summa cum laude, magna cum laude, cum laude, and university honors scholar) may be worn.

 At the time of conferring degrees, graduates will be asked to stand.
 The person calling the names will make an introductory statement.
 Following that statement, the first row of candidates will move into the assigned position.
 Other rows remain seated until it is their turn.
 Faculty marshals will direct graduates when it is time to stand and move into position.
-Graduates will first form a line for photos, and then move to a designated stopping point.
+Graduates will first form a line for photos and then move to a designated stopping point.
 As names are called, the representative from the Registrar’s Office will indicate when graduates are to walk toward the president to receive their diploma.
 Graduates should wait until their name is called before proceeding across the stage.
-After receiving diploma, graduates return to assigned seats.
+After receiving the diploma, graduates return to assigned seats.

 Information for Commencement Guests

 The Pilgrim Chapel Sanctuary will open for guests approximately 45 minutes prior to the beginning of the commencement service.
 Please communicate this information to those invited to attend the service.
 Remember that graduates are asked to limit invited guests to no more than eight.

 Seating is on a first-come/first-served basis.
 Guests may reserve seats for others not yet present only until 10 minutes prior to the beginning of the commencement service.

 To ensure safety for all in attendance, guests are not permitted to stand in the aisles, entrances, exits, and passageways of the Pilgrim Chapel Sanctuary.